Home | News & Insights |

 Head of Digital Transformation

-The eIDAS regulation is the cornerstone of EU guidance relating to the use of electronic signatures.
-Establishing a framework that ensures their legal validity and security.
-In this guide we will be covering the key details and information relating to eIDAS, including the benefits of the regulation, legality, and more to provide a greater understanding of how it enforces its standards and protects users of e-signatures.
+The eIDAS regulation is the cornerstone of EU guidelines for the use of electronic signatures, providing a framework that ensures their legal validity and security.
+This guide will explore the key aspects of eIDAS, including its benefits, legal implications, and more, to offer a comprehensive understanding of how it upholds standards and protects users of e-signatures.

-The electronic identification authentication and trust services (eIDAS) regulation was introduced in 2016, replacing the eSignature Directive (1999).
-Its framework defines who can use e-signatures.
-In addition to various newly defined electronic “trust services”, and the context in which they can be used.
-The purpose of eIDAS is to increase confidence in using electronic transactions by implementing criteria that providers are required to follow to enable convenient and secure digital document processes.
+The electronic identification, authentication, and trust services (eIDAS) regulation, introduced in 2016, replaced the eSignature Directive (1999).
+It establishes a framework that defines who can use e-signatures, along with a range of newly defined electronic “trust services” and the contexts in which they can be utilized.
+The primary goal of eIDAS is to enhance trust in electronic transactions by setting criteria that providers must follow to ensure secure and seamless digital document processes.

-Technology is constantly evolving and digital services like eSignatures have become more prominently used by businesses and individuals.
-However, whilst this increase in digital signature usage was beneficial.
-There needed to be suitable legislation in place that would hold trust service providers accountable for maintaining highly secure systems.
-That protected signers and legally binding signatures, to remove any doubt or question over the authenticity of a document.
+Technology is continuously advancing, and digital services like eSignatures have become increasingly essential for businesses and individuals.
+While the rise in digital signature usage has been beneficial, it also highlighted the need for robust legislation to ensure trust service providers are accountable for maintaining secure systems.
+This is crucial for protecting signers and ensuring legally binding signatures, eliminating any doubts about the authenticity of documents.

-The introduction of eIDAS meant that a framework could be implemented that accurately addressed the needs and concerns of electronic document solutions and kept up with industry demands. eIDAS is also currently being reformed to reflect further advancements in identification technology.
-Through the development of digital wallets, which we will be discussing later on in this guide.
+The introduction of eIDAS provided a regulatory framework that effectively addressed the needs and challenges of electronic document solutions while staying in line with industry demands.
+Furthermore, eIDAS is currently undergoing reforms to accommodate advancements in identification technology, including the development of digital wallets, which we will explore later in this guide.

 eIDAS defines three types of electronic signatures in its framework; basic, advanced, and qualified.